tvitcom/shdeploy/README.md

 ```
 Or any other appropriate web-server like apache2, nginx, etc with hosted public /pub directory as webroot condition.

-Using wget (*for example deploy-host with 192.168.10.100) start software deploy:
+Using wget (*for example deploy-host with your ip: 192.168.10.100) start software deploy:

 ```bash
 # For Debian 9: